VDA5050/VDA5050/VDA5050_EN.md

 Identifier | Description
 ---|---
 AUTOMATIC | AGV is under full control of the master control. <br>AGV drives and executes actions based on orders from the master control.
-SEMIAUTOMATIC | AGV is under control of the master control.<br> AGV drives and executes actions based on orders from the master control. <br>The driving speed is controlled by the HMI (speed can’t exceed the speed of automatic mode).<br>The steering is under automatic control (non-safe HMI possible).
+SEMIAUTOMATIC | AGV is under control of the master control.<br> AGV drives and executes actions based on orders from the master control. <br>The driving speed is controlled by the HMI (speed can't exceed the speed of automatic mode).<br>The steering is under automatic control (non-safe HMI possible).
-MANUAL | Master control is not in control of the AGV. <br>Supervisor doesn’t send driving order or actions to the AGV. <br>HMI can be used to control the steering and velocity and handling device of the AGV. <br>Location of the AGV is sent to the master control. <br>When AGV enters or leaves this mode, it immediately clears all the orders (safe HMI required).
+MANUAL | Master control is not in control of the AGV. <br>Supervisor doesn't send driving order or actions to the AGV. <br>HMI can be used to control the steering and velocity and handling device of the AGV. <br>Location of the AGV is sent to the master control. <br>When AGV enters or leaves this mode, it immediately clears all the orders (safe HMI required).
-SERVICE | Master control is not in control of the AGV. <br>Master control doesn’t send driving order or actions to the AGV. <br>Authorized personnel can reconfigure the AGV.
+SERVICE | Master control is not in control of the AGV. <br>Master control doesn't send driving order or actions to the AGV. <br>Authorized personnel can reconfigure the AGV.
-TEACHIN | Master control is not in control of the AGV. <br>Supervisor doesn’t send driving order or actions to the AGV. <br>The AGV is being taught, e.g., mapping is done by a master control.
+TEACHIN | Master control is not in control of the AGV. <br>Supervisor doesn't send driving order or actions to the AGV. <br>The AGV is being taught, e.g., mapping is done by a master control.

+>Table 1 The operating modes and their meaning

 ## 6.12 actionStates